-Never has developers aspirations been so far at odds with government obligations than in the current, resurgent construction market.
-The Latham Report 1994, through to the present Growth & Infrastructure Act 2013, championed a more collaborative approach to construction and development as advocated by government and industry bodies alike (CIL).
+Never have developers aspirations been so far at odds with government obligations than in the current, resurgent construction market.
+The Latham Report 1994, via the Growth & Infra' Act 2013, through to the present Housing 'White Paper' champion's a more collaborative approach to construction and development as advocated by government and industry bodies alike (CIL).
 However, the majority of initiatives fail to address the disjointed methodology and disparity of Planning Departments and their individualistic Local Planning Frameworks (LPF).
 In reality, this pitches the developers aspirations and practices against its obligations, which impinges on the hot topic at the moment, that of 'Affordable Housing'.